-(1) If the candidate successfully completes the public defence, the Doctorate Board will conclude immediately after the assessment of the defence the award of doctorate in the relevant subject.
-The Board determines the final grade of the doctorate taking account of the grades given for the thesis, the viva and the public defence.
+- (1) If the candidate successfully completes the public defence, the Doctorate Board will conclude immediately after the assessment of the defence the award of doctorate in the relevant subject.
+The Board determines the final grade of the doctorate taking account of the grades given for the thesis, the public defence and the viva or, if applicable, the structured doctoral studies or the postgraduate courses.
 The final grade of the doctorate will be determined by majority vote of all members of the Doctorate Board.

-(2) A doctorate can be classified in one of the following grades:
+When determining the overall grade, the result of the thesis shall have priority. - (2) A doctorate can be classified in one of the following grades:

 "very good" (magna cum laude)

 "good" (cum laude)

 "satisfactory" (rite)